staabm/staabm.github.io/_posts/2099-09-30-phpstan-result-cache-improvements.md

 The most common case is a workstation, where several projects are developed.
 As soon as you jump between projects PHPStan needs to rebuild the cache from scratch.

-In such mentioned cases, until PHPStan 1.8.1 you had to define a [`tmpDir`](https://phpstan.org/config-reference#caching) or `resultCachePath` per PHPStan configuration beeing used.
+In such mentioned cases, until PHPStan 1.8.1 you had to define a [`tmpDir`](https://phpstan.org/config-reference#caching) or `resultCachePath` per PHPStan configuration being used.

 ### Working on a fix